anekir/homework_Nigmatullin/README.md

 ## About me

-Hello everyone.
+Hello.

 My name is Aidar.
-I live in the city of Kazan.
-I am 22 years old.
-At the moment I work system administrator in Andersen company.
+I'm a system administration with 3 years of experience.
+My job was to support users, as well as organize the work of the network infrastructure.